MicrosoftDocs/entra-docs/docs/identity-platform/DRAFT-custom-extension-tokenissuancestart-setup.md

 ## Deploy the function and publish to Azure

-So far we've set up the project to install the NuGet packages and added soem starter code.
-We'll now deploy this to Azure using our IDE.
+The function needs to be deployed to Azure using our IDE.
+Check that you are correctly signed in to your Azure account so the function can be published.

 1. Select the **Azure** extension icon.
 In **Resources**, select the **+** icon to **Create a resource**.
 1. Select **Create Function App in Azure**.
 Use the following settings for setting up your function app.
 1. Give the function app a name, such as *AuthEventsTriggerNuGet*, and press **Enter**.
 1. Select the **.NET 6 (LTS) In-Process** runtime stack.
 1. Select a location for the function app, such as *East US*.
-1. You'll need to wait 5-10 minutes for your function app to be deployed and show up in the Azure portal.
+1. Wait a few minutes for your function app to be deployed and show up in the Azure portal.

 [!INCLUDE [environment-variables](./includes/scenarios/custom-extension-tokenissuancestart-setup-env-portal.md)]